What Is a Timber Pest Inspection?

 Most lending authorities and wise consumers require a timber pest report of the structural soundness of the intended new home.

-The Report should include an identifiable summary on whether the property is sound and/or free of destructive timber pest attack, and provide a detailed listing of all the areas inspected, such as:
+The timber pest inspection Report should include an identifiable summary on whether the property is sound and free of destructive timber pest attack, and provide a detailed listing of all the areas inspected, such as:

 - timber pest activity, if any;